AxelHamburch/BoltFaucet/README.md

 As an admin, you can generate as many vouchers as you like.
 All other users are limited to one voucher.
 Each user's Telegram ID is stored in the database.
 If a user tries to claim a second time, they will receive a notification.

-> Hey @user, you’ve already claimed 21 sats 🎉 Let’s keep it fair - thank you! 🙏
+> Hey @user, you've already claimed 21 sats 🎉 Let's keep it fair - thank you! 🙏

-You can use the `/stats` command in the bot to display a small statistics overview.
+### Bot Commands

+- `/getvoucher` - Claim your sats
+- `/info` - Learn about the lucky bonus feature
+- `/lucky` - View lucky statistics and recent winners
+- `/stats` - Admin only: Display voucher supply and usage statistics
+- `/cleanup` - Admin only: Remove invalid database entries

+### Lucky Bonus Feature

+The lucky bonus system adds excitement to your faucet by giving users a small chance to win additional sats:

+- **Configurable odds**: Set the percentage chance for lucky wins
+- **Bonus amount**: Define how many extra sats lucky winners receive
+- **Automatic tracking**: All lucky wins are recorded with statistics
+- **Recent winners**: Display recent lucky winners to build excitement
+- **Fair distribution**: Lucky vouchers are managed separately from regular vouchers

 ---